Nithur-M/work-from-anywhere/project-manager-jobs.md

 About the Ethereum Foundation
 The Ethereum Foundation (EF) is a global non-profit organization dedicated to supporting Ethereum and related technologies.
 Our mission is to do what is best for Ethereumâs long-term success.
 Our role is to allocate resources to critical projects, to be a valued voice within the Ethereum ecosystem, and to advocate for Ethereum to the outside world.

-<br/><br/>Please mention the word **GLIMMERING** and tag RNTQuMTk4LjMwLjkz when applying to show you read the job post completely (#RNTQuMTk4LjMwLjkz).
+<br/><br/>Please mention the word **GLIMMERING** and tag RNDQuMjAwLjgzLjEwMA== when applying to show you read the job post completely (#RNDQuMjAwLjgzLjEwMA==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr></table>